prernapriyali/bubble-sort-ruby/README.md

 # Ruby-Bubble-Sort
 It is a very first project in the Ruby curriculum.
-We are needed to implement the buuble_sort adhering to the guidelines.
+We are needed to implement the bubble_sort adhering to the guidelines.

 ## Built With